kensanata/spellcasters/Iauniel.md

 surface or rope.
 With your spider silk gland, you can secure yourself against falls when jumping.

-**Spider hands** (2) allows you to locate the smallest vibrations within 100ft using your fingertips.
-Anytime you touch the ground or a wall in the next half hour, you can pinpoint living creatures within range – as long as they also touch the ground or a wall!

-**Spider vision** (2) grows six extra eyes all around a head you touch.
-For a day, they can see in all directions, and they can see all sorts of additional colours like *jale* and *ulfire*.
-With these extra sleepless eyes, the target can no longer be surprised.
+**Glamour** (2) allows you to turn into a beautiful human, with the most enchanting voice and amazing grace.
+Others spending more than an hour in your company may save vs. spells to notice a disconcerting flickering of the glamour momentarily revealing an alternate reality of multiple eyes or extra spider legs growing out of your back.

 **Liquefy** (2) makes your jaw grow large, with acid glands, and if you manage to bite somebody in that very moment, they must save vs. poison or suffer 4d6 acid damage.
 If they're already dead, you can liquefy a human-sized corpse (and drink the goo, if you feel like it).

+**Spider senses** (2) allows you to enchant a target such that they are able to locate the smallest vibrations within 100ft using their fingertips.
+Anytime they touch the ground or a wall, they can pinpoint living creatures in range – as long as these also touch the ground or a wall!
+In addition to that, their heads grows six extra eyes.
+This allows them to see in all directions, and to see additional colours like *jale* and *ulfire*, and while they have these extra sleepless eyes you can no longer be surprised.
+The spell ends and the eyes disappear back into their surrounding flesh after half an hour.

+**Observation** (3) gives you the power to observe what somebody is doing, no matter where they are, if and only if you can eat a little bit of their hair.
+The target must save vs. spell in order to notice the strange presence in their mind.
+If they do, they may defend themselves with mind-affecting spells such as *charms*, *mind blast*, *mind reading*, *mind rot*, or *warp mind*.

 **Phase walk** (3) allows you to see the maze of crisscrossing lines connecting the realms and with one step, you can cross over to any of